Best free cloud storage of 2023

 -

-We found that there’s a lot to recommend Onedrive, the free cloud storage solution from Microsoft, the creator of the popular Windows desktop operating system and the Office 365 software suite.
+OneDrive is the free cloud storage solution from Microsoft, the creator of the popular Windows desktop operating system and the Office 365 software suite.

-Anyone can sign up on it and get free 5GB of personal cloud storage, which is pretty limited compared to other platforms such as Google Drive.
+Anyone can sign up and get free 5GB of personal cloud storage, which is pretty limited compared to other platforms such as Google Drive.
 However, Microsoft makes up for it with robust security and collaboration services.

 Once you store data on OneDrive, you can access it from any device connected to your Microsoft account.
 For example, you can start editing a Word document on a workstation at your office and continue with your phone once you arrive home.